 Size: Length 9 1/4", Bowl Width 1", Bowl Length 1 1/2"

 Made in: Leslie, AR

 Lead time: 7 - 10 days.
-The Archote Family hand carves their work from wood that is sustainably harvested from local land.
-This process can take a little extra time, but it's worth the wait for these craftsman pieces.
+The Archote Family hand carves their work to order especially for you from wood that's sustainably harvested from local land.
+This process can take a little extra time, but it's worth the wait for these Artisan pieces.

 About the Manufacturer

 Check out our Blog Post "4 Easy Tips on How to Care for Your Wooden Kitchen Utensils"

 Check out our Blog Post: "I'd Rather be an (Urban Wood) Spoon"

 The Archote Family makes sustainably produced functional art in Leslie, AR.
 Their business (Eleazar Woodworks) has been family owned and operated since 1985.
 It was...